deanwampler/spark-scala-tutorial/Tutorial.markdown

 [Crawl5a.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/Crawl5a.scala)

 The fifth example is in two-parts.
-The first part simulates a web crawler that builds an index of documents to words, the first step for computing the *inverse index* used by search engines, from words to documents.
+The first part simulates a web crawler that builds an index of documents to words, the first step for computing the *inverted index* used by search engines, from words to documents.
 The documents "crawled" are sample emails from the Enron email dataset, each of which has been previously classified already as SPAM or HAM.

 `Crawl5a` supports the same command-line options as `WordCount3`: